-Purposeless and drifting even while firmly and actively engaged in the roles I held as a daughter, student, friend, employee, wife, mom.
+Life outwardly was good however inwardly I felt purposeless and drifting even while firmly and actively engaged in the roles I held as a daughter, student, friend, employee, wife, mom.
 I was defined by what I did, and how well I did it.
-My life from young on was a relentless cycle of trying to live up to expectations (whether others or my own; whether real or imagined) perfectionism, and the crushing agony of never being “enough”, whatever “enough” was.
+My life from young on was a relentless cycle of trying to live up to expectations (whether others or my own; whether real or imagined), perfectionism, and the crushing agony of never being “enough”, whatever “enough” was.

+What I found the most incredible was seeing a connection for the first time in my life between myself and God.
+I was excited, bubbling over.
 Sunday May 15, 2005 I was water baptized, immersed.
-What I found the most incredible was seeing a connection for the first time in my life between myself and God.
-In this I also remain connected to my Jewish heritage with a richness and fullness that is joyous and precious.
-December 2005 I launched my first outreach website.
-The current one is the blog/website you are presently reading.
+I also remained (and remain) connected to my Jewish heritage with a richness and fullness that is precious.

 God’s “Godspell” through the show led me to a revelation of His grace that moved me from a state of salvation that was merely existing as I kept striving to “be good” but kept struggling and failing and falling in what I thought I had to do (increasingly “be perfect”), to thriving with a fire of excitement, understanding, and passion for Jesus in me.

-Of course we have choices to make but it is not about us focusing on ourselves.
+Yes, I have choices to make but it is not about me focusing on myself.
 Just like when Peter tried to walk on water (Matthew 14:28-33), he was fine and able to do so when his eyes were on Jesus.
 The moment Peter moved his gaze from Jesus onto the wind and his own ability, Peter began to sink.
 It is no different with us!

 There is nothing more exciting and beautiful!
 To God be the glory!